higgsfield-ai/higgsfield-js/README.md

 ## V2 Client (Recommended)

-The v2 client provides a simplified API with automatic schema loading and improved type safety.
-It uses `Authorization: Key KEY_ID:KEY_SECRET` authentication and includes automatic schema discovery.
+The v2 client provides a simplified API focused on the latest endpoints.
+It uses a single `credentials` field (`KEY_ID:KEY_SECRET`), automatically sets the `Authorization: Key KEY_ID:KEY_SECRET` header, emits an obfuscated `User-Agent: higgsfield-server-js/2.0` header (Node.js only), and refuses to run in browser environments for security.

 ### Quick Start with V2